2025.04.16

 Multi-perspective approach to historical sites

-This time, X-Basic Planning invited Professor Emeritus Wang Chun-Hsiu from National Tsing Hua University to Chang Yuan Hospital to speak on 'Interpreting Historical Sites - The Journey of Historical Excavation in Hsinchu Tsing Hua Garden.'
+This time, X-Basic Planning invited Professor Emeritus Wang Chun-hsiu from National Tsing Hua University to Chang-Yuan Hospital to speak on 'Interpreting Historical Sites - The Journey of Historical Excavation in Hsinchu Tsing Hua Garden.'
 Starting from several important segments in the development of the Hsinchu Tsing Hua Garden, he shared his 30-year journey of local research, which resulted in works such as 'Historical Sites of Hsinchu Tsing Hua Garden' and 'I Write Therefore I Am: Memories Reproduced from the Library Stamps of Kaohsiung Refinery.'

 Read More